GiovanniRoque/sound-realty-case/README.md

     Obtain the project files.

 2.  **Navigate to the Project Directory:**
-    Open your terminal or command prompt and change to the project's root directory.
+    Open your terminal or command prompt and change to the project`s root directory.

 3.  **Build the Docker Image:**
     ```bash